zugz/tox-DHTAnnouncements/DHTAnnouncements.md

 This is sent to a TCP server by a TCP client in an encrypted data packet.
-The TCP server should treat it as a Forward Request, and send a Forwarding packet to the addressee IP/Port, with sendback which should uniquely identify the TCP client to the TCP server.
+The TCP server should treat it as a Forward Request, and send a Forwarding packet to the addressee IP/Port, with a sendback which should uniquely identify the TCP client to the TCP server.
+The sendback should be at most 46 bytes.

-If the addressee port is <1024, the packet should be ignored.
+If the addressee port is <1024, or if the addressee IP address is not publically routable, the packet should be ignored.
 This is to reduce the potential for abuse.

-NOTE: adding a new TCP packet type like this comes with the problem that old TCP servers who don't recognise it will consider it an error and close the connection.
-Solution: extend the TCP relay handshake to include a protocol version number.
+Note that TCP servers running older versions of toxcore will close the connection to the client on receiving this packet.
+TODO: probably we should deal with this by adding versioning in the TCP relay handshake.

 #### TCP Forwarding
 | Length   | Type      | Contents       |